txodds/tx-on-chain/README.md

 ### Example

-Prediction concerns the margin of difference between the counts of touchdowns in Q2 of the game.
+Prediction might concern the margin of difference between the counts of touchdowns in Q2 of the game.
 In this case, Q2 is the **stat period**.
 The question is when it is predicted this margin will have occurred.
 The **game phase** could be set to end of Q2, that is what is known in the TxODDS scores product as Q2B--the break in the game after Quarter 2.

 Another prediction could be set to be based on a stat that is related to the first half of the game, so the **stat period** could be easily adjust to become H1 and then the nature of the prediction changes accordingly.